OVERVIEW

 The centre serves not only as the NTBRL for South Africa, but also as the supranational reference laboratory in Africa.
 The services provided address complex clinical cases as well as programmatic support and quality assurance to laboratories locally and globally.

 Innovations are the key to success and the CTB has prioritised this aspect.
 This advancement is aimed at developing and evaluating novel approaches to improving diagnostic and treatment landscape for TB and DR-TB.
 The use of next generation technologies has expanded the horizon in addressing challenges with TB control and has been well established at the centre.
-Understanding transmission and latency are the other core themes being pursued at the CTB.
+Several new cutting-edge diagnostic technologies have been evaluated, which include targeted next-generation sequencing (tNGS) technologies for predicting drug resistance.
+Based on these evaluations and WHO recommendations, national implementation of tNGS is planned for 2025.
+Other core themes pursued by CTB are understanding transmission dynamics and latency.

 Xpert mtb rif ultra_guidance on clinical management of trace_19 december 2019